 - a.
-Place conduit to a minimum depth of 30 inches (760 mm) and a maximum depth of 60 inches (1500 mm) below the gutterline.
-When conduit is placed behind the curb, place to a minimum depth of 24 inches (600 mm) and a maximum depth of 48 inches (1200 mm) below top of curb. - b.
+Place conduit to a minimum depth of 30 inches and a maximum depth of 48 inches below the gutterline.
+When conduit is placed behind the curb, place to a minimum depth of 30 inches and a maximum depth of 48 inches below top of curb. - b.
 Change direction at handholes or by bending, such that the conduit will not be damaged or its internal diameter changed.
 Ensure bends are uniform in curvature and the inside radius of curvature of any bend is no less than six times the internal diameter of the conduit. - c.
 On the exposed ends of conduit, place bell-end fittings on PVC or HDPE conduit and bushings on steel conduit prior to installing cable.
-Extend all conduits a minimum of 2 inches (50 mm) and a maximum of 4 inches (100 mm) above the finished surface of any footing or structural base. - d.
+Extend all conduits a minimum of 2 inches and a maximum of 4 inches above the finished surface of any footing or structural base. - d.
 When it is necessary to cut and thread steel conduit, do not allow exposed threads.
-Ensure conduits and fittings are free from burs and rough places.
+Ensure conduits and fittings are free from burrs and rough places.
 Clean, swab, and ream conduit runs before cables are installed.
 Use nipples to eliminate cutting and threading where short lengths of conduit are required.
 Coat damaged galvanized finish on conduit with zinc rich paint.
 Use only galvanized steel fittings with steel conduit. - e.
-Pack conduit ends with a conduit sealing compound.
+Install duct plugs in conduit ends.
+When duct plugs are not practical, pack conduit ends with conduit sealing compound. - f.
+Install pull tape in each conduit segment and secure to duct plugs at each end.